atosti/knights/README.md

  * LOAD - Loads a profile as the active profile.
  * PRINT - Prints the contents of a profile to the console.
  * RANDOMIZE - Randomizes the priorities of a profile.
+ * RESETPRIO - Resets all the priorities to 99 for a profile.
  * SETDEFAULT - Sets the default profile loaded on launch.
+ * SETNAME - Changes the name of a profile.
+ * SETUSERNAME - Changes the username of a profile.
  * QUIT - Exits the program.

 ## Documentation